Beta (motorcycle manufacturer): 2015-2019 Improved Perfect Displacement Motors

-2020 - present
+2020-Present

 For the 2020 model year Beta revamped their "Perfect Displacement" four-stroke once again.
 The new motors alter the crank shaft position and add twin fuel injectors allowing implementation of specialized EFI mapping to increase engine performance and mixture control.
-The 250cc and 300cc 2-stroke motors (including X-trainers) gained a counter-balancer.
-The "Race Edition" RR bikes were offered with optional Gold KYB closed cartridge forks.
+The 250 cc and 300 cc 2-stroke motors (including X-trainers) gained a counter-balancer.
+The RR "Race Edition" bikes were offered with optional Gold KYB closed cartridge forks.

 The 2021 200 RR Race Edition, drops the oil injection in favor of pre-mix to shed weight.

-There are currently eleven two-stroke and nine four-stroke models.
+2022 models saw only small changes.

+2023 Saw the reintroduction of the "RR" models into the US market after six years of only the RR racing editions being offered.
+All Beta four-strokes gained traction control in addition to dual mappings.
+Compression and rebound performance was improved in the Sachs ZF forks.

+2024 dual sport models were renamed back to the original RS designations.
+Other changes include: new radiators to improve turning radius, softer seats, improved front brake lines and upgraded Sachs front suspension.

+2025 the "RR" enduro models are replaced in the lineup by the "Single-Track Off Road" RR X-PRO models.
+They also introduced the 450 RC an off-road race bike based on the 450 RX motocross model.

+2026 the RS dual sport line has an updated exhaust with a removable spark arrestor and now comes with Mitas’ Enduro Trail XT+ tires.